 Alysha M. Naik

-Alysha M. Naik is an associate at Kaplan Hecker & Fink LLP, resident in the New York office.
-She joined the firm in 2022.
+Alysha M. Naik is a senior associate at Kaplan Hecker & Fink LLP.

-Alysha’s practice focuses on complex commercial disputes, appeals, and public interest and civil rights litigation across a broad spectrum of industries and legal issues.
-Through her appellate practice, Alysha has contributed to amicus briefs filed on behalf of a range of clients, including former White House and Department of Justice officials opposing President Trump’s claims of presidential immunity relating to the events of January 6, 2021, and public interest organizations opposing a state practice of requiring the filing of individual actions to seek the return of illegitimately obtained funds.
+Alysha’s practice focuses on complex commercial disputes, appeals and public interest and civil rights litigation across a broad spectrum of industries and legal issues.
+Through her appellate practice, Alysha has written amicus briefs filed on behalf of a range of clients, including former White House and Department of Justice officials opposing President Trump’s claims of presidential immunity relating to the events of January 6, 2021 and public interest organizations opposing a state practice of requiring the filing of individual actions to seek the return of illegitimately obtained funds.

 Alysha joined the firm from Latham & Watkins, where she represented plaintiffs and defendants in a wide variety of complex civil and securities matters, including at trial.
-Her experience includes securing a $1.04 billion bench trial judgment for UBS in a decade-long breach of contract dispute against hedge funds affiliated with Highland Capital Management.
+Her standup experience includes evidentiary arguments at trial, oral arguments at the Circuit and state court levels, mediation in federal court and state court, and taking and defending depositions.
+Her experience also includes securing a $1.04 billion bench trial judgment for UBS in a decade-long breach of contract dispute against hedge funds affiliated with Highland Capital Management.
 She also represented Virgin Media, Inc., a media and telecommunications company in a civil suit filed in New Jersey Superior Court.
 The trial team obtained summary judgment disposing of $1 billion in claims for lost profits under an indemnity agreement.
 The remaining equitable claims were settled on favorable terms during trial.
 While at Latham, she also advised defendants in government investigations.
-Alysha also maintained an active pro bono practice, including briefing and arguing a successful immigration appeal before the Third Circuit.
+Alysha also maintained an active pro bono practice, including briefing and arguing a successful immigration appeal as a third-year associate before the Third Circuit.
+A month after her argument, the Third Circuit granted her client’s petition for review in a 2-1 decision, reversing the rulings below and remanding the case for further proceedings.
+In doing so, the Third Circuit also identified the lower courts’ actions that violated her client’s due process rights.
 At Latham, Alysha was the New York and co-global leader of the Asian & Middle Eastern Lawyers Group and on the steering committee of the firm’s associate-driven Multicultural Promotion & Attainment Coalition.

-Alysha was recognized as a New York Metro Rising Star by Super Lawyers in 2020, 2021, and 2022.
-She is a member of the South Asian Bar Association of New York, the National Asian Pacific American Bar Association, and the South Asian Bar Association of North America.
-Additionally, Alysha is a member of the Asian American Bar Association of New York, of which she is also a Membership Committee Co-Chair.
+Alysha was recognized as a New York Metro Rising Star by Super Lawyers in 2020, 2021 and 2022 and part of the Top Women Attorneys in 2022.
+She is a member of the American Bar Association, South Asian Bar Association of New York, the National Asian Pacific American Bar Association and the South Asian Bar Association of North America, of which she is also on the Amicus Committee.
+Alysha is also a member of the Asian American Bar Association of New York, of which she is also a Membership Committee Co-Chair.